rails/rails/guides/source/rails_on_rack.md

 run MyApp::Application.routes
 ```

-Purpose of each of this middlewares is explained in the [Internal Middlewares](#internal-middleware-stack) section.
+The default middlewares shown here (and some others) are each summarized in the [Internal Middlewares](#internal-middleware-stack) section, below.

 ### Configuring Middleware Stack